the-suri-project/suri-docs-old/docs/en/index.md

 set of protocols.

 ::: info Note
 Only authorized IEEE customers are allowed to distribute the domain names under their control.
-And, sometimes, certain domain names remain restricted.
+Moreover, they restrict the access to most of the _Top Level Domains_.
 :::

 With **Suri**, these limitations are gone, as users will be allowed to use all domain names,